underdogio/redux-rest-data/README.md

 ### Setting up the middleware

-Before you can start making requests for data, you need to apply the middleware to your store and pass it information about your api.
+Before you can start making requests for data, you need to apply the middleware to your store and pass it information about your API.

 ```typescript
 import { middleware } from '@underdogio/redux-rest-data'